matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 Depending on your workflow, you may find one or the other easier to use.
 We provide instructions for both methods below.

+The example was adapted from one provided in [an NVIDIA presentation](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9998-automatic-mixed-precision-in-pytorch.pdf).

 # Assumptions
 These instructions assume that you are operating on the Jetson, either directly or via `ssh`.